whatisaphone/dustcourse/README.md

 The reason these take so long is because they create between between tens of thousands and millions of files.
 They spend most of their time inside the file system driver.
 Optimization opportunities abound.

+## Deploying

+To deploy the website:

+    deploy/deploy.sh user@whatever.server.com

+To update the game assets (several GB; best to do this overnight unless it's a tiny change):

+    deploy/upload-assets.sh user@whatever.server.com